galenhuntington/minimark/README.md

 Minimark is intended to be used with an HTML macro or templating system, where tags can be defined to expand to other HTML.
-It is similar to Markdown, but defined more simply and more flexible.
+It is similar to Markdown, but defined more simply and far more flexibly.

 Minimark translates some punctuation marks around simple text to tags.
 E.g., `**bold**` expands to `<star2>bold</star2>`.
 There is no